pywirrarika/naki/README.md

 Our main aim is to encourage native speakers, researchers, and engineers to participate in this effort.
 Hopefully, we can do it with these survey.

-If you want more information, please read our paper: ["Challenges of language technologies for the indigenous languages of the Americas"](https://arxiv.org/pdf/1806.04291).
+If you want more information, please read our paper: ["Challenges of language technologies for the indigenous languages of the Americas"](http://aclweb.org/anthology/C18-1006).
+We also invite you to have a look at our [presentation](https://github.com/pywirrarika/naki/blob/master/challenges-slides.pdf)

 ## Machine Translation